rorydbain/rorydbain.github.io/_posts/2020-06-13-encapsulation-with-swift-propertywrappers.markdown

 #programming #swift
 ---

-Working in Swift generally when writing a class (or struct) it is [valuable](https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)) to make things `private` where possible.
-However, you generally are looking to expose some properties from that structure for use elsewhere.
+Working in Swift when writing a class (or struct) it is [valuable](https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)) to make things `private` where possible.
+However, you are looking to expose properties from that structure for use elsewhere.

 A common case I’ve found for this is when using a reactive framework like `RxSwift` or `Combine`.
 Using MVVM it common to have a `Subject` variable (e.g. `CurrentValueSubject`) stored as in instance variable of your ViewModel.
 That ViewModel can send events to its subjects, and whatever ‘owns’ the ViewModel (e.g. a View/ViewController) can subscribe to the observable stream.